 Michaela Schrage-Früh is lecturer in German at the National University of Ireland, Galway.
 She has published widely on contemporary Irish poetry and fiction, and is the author of Emerging Identities: Myth, Nation and Gender in the Poetry of Eavan Boland, Nuala Ní Dhomhnaill and Medbh McGuckian (WVT, 2004) and Philosophy, Dreaming and the Literary Imagination (Palgrave Macmillan, 2016).
 With Cathy McGlynn and Margaret O’Neill, she has edited Ageing Women in Literature and Visual Culture: Reflections, Refractions, Reimaginings (Palgrave Macmillan, 2017).
 She is also co-editor, with Margaret O’Neill, of a special issue of Nordic Irish Studies, entitled Women and Ageing in Irish Writing, Drama and Film (November 2018), and a special issue of Life Writing, entitled Women and Ageing: Private Meaning, Social Lives (January 2019).
 She is co-founder of the Women and Ageing Research Network (WARN).
 Currently she is part of the research team of the Gender-Net Plus ERA-Net project “MASCAGE – Gendering Age: Representations of Masculinities and Ageing in Contemporary European Literatures and Cinemas” (2019-2022).

-Margaret O’Neill’s research lies in twentieth-century and contemporary Irish literature and culture, with special interests in cultural gerontology and the medical humanities.
-She is currently a postdoctoral researcher in NUI Galway on the Gender-Net Plus ERA-Net project ‘Gendering Age: Representations of Masculinities and Ageing in Contemporary European Literatures and Cinemas’.
+Margaret O’Neill’s research lies in twentieth-century and contemporary Irish literature, culture and society, with special interests in cultural gerontology and the medical humanities.
+She is currently a postdoctoral researcher at the Irish Centre for Social Gerontology in NUI Galway on the Gender-Net Plus ERA-Net project ‘Gendering Age: Representations of Masculinities and Ageing in Contemporary European Literatures and Cinemas’.
 Her publications in ageing studies include Ageing Women in Literature and Visual Culture: Reflections, Refractions, Reimaginings (Palgrave Macmillan, 2017), co-edited with Cathy McGlynn and Michaela Schrage-Frueh, a special issue of Nordic Irish Studies, entitled Women and Ageing in Irish Writing, Drama and Film (November 2018), co-edited with Michaela Schrage-Frueh, and a special issue of Life Writing, entitled Women and Ageing: Private Meaning, Social Lives (January 2019), co-edited with Michaela Schrage-Frueh.
 She is co-founder of the Women and Ageing Research Network (WARN).

 Clare completed an MA in literature at the University of Essex, UK in 2019 and will start her PhD in 2020.
 Her primary research interest is gendered ageing and social class in twentieth century English and Anglo-Irish fiction.